Spicery/ginger/design/fn2code/compiling-gnx.rst

 Introduction
 ============
+This technical note describes the current on-the-fly (OTF) compiler of the Ginger Runtime that we wish to supplant with the ``fn2code`` tool.
+For clarity the description uses Ginger's InstructionXML as a target.
+In reality the OTF-compiler actually directly plants words into an internal memory buffer.

 The Ginger virtual machine is word-coded and stack-based.
 Word-coded means that an instruction consists of an instruction word followed by one or more data words, where each word has the same width as a C++ (void \*).
-Although this isn't at all compact, it allows us to experiment with radically different implementations of instruction-codes ranging from simple integers, through pointers to native functions or objects to raw pointers that can be jumped to (TIL).
+Although this is far from compact, it has allowed us to experiment with radically different implementations of instruction-codes ranging from simple integers, through pointers to native functions or objects to raw pointers that can be jumped to (TIL).
 It also allows us